wenwenkong/random_collection_python/README.md

 ## About
-Random python snippets in my research and side projects.
+A collection of random python codes in my research and side projects.